AJ231097/Cybersecurity-learnings/README.md

 Some pointers:
 --------------

-1. First two bytes of the file show as ASCII characters <mark>PK</mark> then the file is a zip archive.
+1. First two bytes of the file show as ASCII characters <mark>PK</mark> then the file is a zip archive

-2. First two bytes of the file show as ASCII characters <mark>MZ</mark> then the file is either an EXE or a DLL file.
+2. First two bytes of the file show as ASCII characters <mark>MZ</mark> then the file is either an EXE or a DLL file

+3. HTTP POST requests ending in <mark>81</mark> send cached password data from web browsers, email clients, and other application

+4. HTTP POST requests ending in <mark>83</mark> send form data submitted by applications like web browsers

+5. We can find system information sent through HTTP POST requests ending in <mark>90</mark>